-The entrance to Tomorrowland has changed a few times already and has a big change on the way as Tron enters the 2021 goals for Disney’s 50th Anniversary.
-The current entrance includes large silver blue monoliths that anchor the walkway across the water between Main Street and Tomorrowland.
-Grab these with a purple hue in the evening lights or complimenting the sky anytime during the day.
+The entrance to Tomorrowland has changed a few times already.
+The current entrance includes large silver-blue monoliths that anchor the walkway across the water between Main Street and Tomorrowland.
+Grab these with a purple hue in the evening lights or compliment the sky anytime during the day.

 Thunder Mountain Railroad| Frontierland

-Best taken from the deck of the Liberty Square Riverboat, this gorgeous, if sometimes whiplash-y, back breaking roller coaster is as pretty on a stormy day as a sunny day.
-Modeled after Monument Valley in Arizona this Disney icon looks best with lots of sunshine or a sunset.
+Best taken from the deck of the Liberty Square Riverboat, this gorgeous, if sometimes whiplash-y, the back-breaking roller coaster is as pretty on a stormy day as a sunny day.
+Modeled after Monument Valley in Arizona this Disney icon looks best with lots of sunshine or sunset.

 Brer Rabbit at Splash Mountain | Frontierland